 That is harder to answer than you might think.
 The reason for this is that there is a difference between what sport science thinks is best and what shoe manufacturers make.

-There is little doubt that the best way for our feet to function is barefoot.
+The best way for our feet to function is barefoot.
 That may seem a surprise to those who have been brought up on the common knowledge of more cushioning and more support.

-- Runners with old shoes are less likely to be injured than runners with newer shoes.
+• Runners with old shoes are less likely to be injured than runners with newer shoes.

-- The more cushioning in your shoe, the more likely the injury.
+• The more cushioning in your shoe, the more likely the injury.

-- The thicker and harder the sole of your shoe, the worse your balance becomes.
+• The thicker and harder the sole of your shoe, the worse your balance becomes.

 You can read about all these studies in a long article by Dr. Froncioni, an orthopedic surgeon (worth reading though).

 On top of this, injury rates in fast bowlers continue to increase despite increases in cushioning and support in their shoes.
-I have also seen anecdotal evidence with basketball players that the more support the shoe gives your ankle, the weaker and less flexible the ankle becomes.
+I have also seen evidence with basketball players that the more support the shoe gives your ankle, the weaker and less flexible the ankle becomes.

 Despite this evidence, walking into any shop that sells trainers or cricket boots shows you the opposite: More support and more cushioning.